Share this Article

 What's next for wall beds?

-Ori Systems is creating robotic systems including the Studio Suite, designed to be an all-in-one answer to small spaces; they are also collaborating with Ikea on the launch of Rognan, a similar (ostensibly less expensive) idea that will launch in 2020.
+Ori Systems is creating robotic systems including the Studio Suite, designed to be an all-in-one answer to small spaces; they are also collaborating with IKEA on the launch of Rognan, a similar (ostensibly less expensive) concept.
 A robotic ceiling bed (the Ori Cloud Bed) will also be available soon, the company says.

 You Might Also Like